johbrust/simulink_gym/Readme.md

 Since observation values are reset after an episode, information about the corresponding blocks or workspace variable have to be provided.
 For block parameters, the wrapper can access these through the path of the block value which is given by the template `<model name>/<subsystem 0>/.../<subsystem n>/<block name>/<parameter name>` for a block buried in `n` subsystems.

+> [!WARNING]
-> :grey_exclamation: Block parameter names don't always match the description in the block mask!
+> Block parameter names don't always match the description in the block mask!
 Therefore, get the correct parameter name from the Simulink documentation and not from the mask!

 #### Reset and Step Methods